Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Parkhotel du Sauvage in Meiringen

-So, this was our guide for a family winter vacation in the Jungfrau Region in the heart of the Swiss Alps.
-I hope that this will inspire you to visit this wonderful Swiss mountain destination in winter and to explore it a bit deeper.
+So this was our guide to a family winter trip in the Jungfrau Region in the heart of the Swiss Alps.
+If you’re planning a winter visit to Switzerland, I hope this gives you some practical ideas and inspiration to explore Jungfrau in winter beyond the most popular highlights.

 More travel inspiration for Switzerland: